 Summer holiday period is just a few weeks from now.
-If you are looking at Eastern Europe Travel Itinerary as a possible destination but with no particular preference in terms of the country to visit, this itinerary is for you!
+If you are planning a one week Europe trip and looking at Eastern Europe Travel Itinerary as a possible destination but with no particular preference in terms of the country to visit, this itinerary is for you!
 It makes a lot of sense to come to Eastern Europe for at least a week.
 There is so much to do and see, so why limit yourself with just one country.

-We have compiled a list of the best countries to visit on Eastern Europe backpacking route in one week or more, so you won’t need to go through tons of information.
-Even if it doesn’t match exaclty your plan, you can still find some inspiration and ideas for your future travels.
+We have compiled a list of the best countries to visit on Eastern Europe backpacking route on one week itinerary or more, so you won’t need to go through tons of information.
+Even if it doesn’t match exactly your plan, you can still find some inspiration and Eastern Europe trip ideas for your future travels.

 Eastern Europe Travel Itinerary starts in Budapest!

 Budapest is a good entry point to fly in from anywhere in the world.
-Book your flight early and don’t forget to take advantage of our clever flight booking tips!
+Book your one week European flight early and don’t forget to take advantage of our clever flight booking tips!

 Discovering Buda and Pest

-There is a good reason why you should start exploring hidden beauty of Budapest on your Eastern Europe Travel Itinerary.
+There is a good reason why you should start exploring hidden beauty of Budapest on your 1 week Eastern Europe Travel Itinerary.
 The city is not yet crowded with tourist masses, has its charm and unique atmosphere.
 Also, it is not spoiled with tourist traps!
 You will be surprised by how culturally diverse it is.
 Some sources say it is one of the most beautiful cities in Europe!
-Hop on a boat tour or simply walk your way through the enchanting streets and UNESCO world heritage sites.
+We recommend picking a centrally located hotel – for example Hotel City Inn 3*, so you could walk everywhere.
+Hop on a river cruise on Danube river or simply walk your way through the enchanting streets and UNESCO world heritage sites.
 Forget time while observing the stunning Parliament building.
 Oh, and don’t forget to pay a visit to famous thermal baths in Budapest!
 They are so worth it!

 Eastern Europe backpacking route – Exploring Prague

 I recommend staying in Prague for at least one full day and catching an overnight train to Warsaw around 10 PM.
 This way you will save on hotel and keep traveling in the same time.
-The train has sleeping compartments, so you should be comfortable enough.
+The train has sleeping compartments, so you should be comfortable enough and enjoy the train ride.
+Eastern Europe by train is the best way to save and explore local cultures!

 Eating out in Warsaw